mWater/mwater-visualization/src/axes/Axis Design.md

 `year`: year only e.g. `2015-01-01`. type date `yearmonth`: year and month only e.g. `2015-02-01`. type date `month`: month only e.g. `02`. type enum
-`ranges`: convert to ranges. type enum. `ranges` is array of { id (unique id), label (optional label), minValue (null for none), maxValue (null for none), minOpen (true for >, false for >=), maxOpen (true for <, false for <=) }
+`week`: ISO week of year e.g. `01` for the first week that contains January 4th `ranges`: convert to ranges. type enum. `ranges` is array of { id (unique id), label (optional label), minValue (null for none), maxValue (null for none), minOpen (true for >, false for >=), maxOpen (true for <, false for <=) }

 ## Color map